Siroz555/CaribouStonks/README.md

 **Skills**

 - Combat
+    - Cocooned Warning: Allows you to be alerted when your mob is Cocooned.
     - Low health warning: Display a red screen when your health is low.

 - Farming | Garden